 5. If required, an entry into the risk registry is made.

-The following Generative AI tools are available to our community.
+The following AI tools are available to our community.

 Adobe Firefly Logo